jorunkel/bootstrap-grid-columns/README.md

 ## Features

 * Easy to use (just add the class `grid-columns` to your row)
+* Detects column wrapping and sizes each individueal row
 * Fully responsive
 * Handles mixed column widths